Gardens for Health International: History

 GHI was founded in 2007 by then college students Emma Clippinger, Emily Morell Balkin, and Julie Carney, with the goal of providing lasting agricultural solutions to pressing public health problems in Rwanda.
 Clippinger and Morell met in the summer of 2006 while interning in Rwanda with the Clinton Foundation’s HIV/AIDS initiative.
 They became interested in identifying programs that used agriculture as a means to improve nutrition and health rather than solely as a means to increase income.

 Carney joined the founding team in 2007 and became GHI’s first country director in 2008, when she launched GHI’s pilot program.
 In response to Rwanda’s 44% childhood malnutrition rate, GHI’s programming evolved to focus on this particular public health challenge.
 Under Carney, GHI launched its core effort in August 2010, in the form of a health center program.
-Through this program, GHI partners with rural health centers with the aim of bringing lasting agricultural solutions to families in need at the point of care.
+Through this program, GHI partners with rural health centers with the aim of bringing lasting agricultural solutions to families in need.

 Carney approached the design and implementation of this health center program through the lens of community-led development.
 The GHI curriculum and training methodology was created in partnership with mothers that the organization serves, and the organization's agriculture team works cross-culturally to continue designing interventions.